gustcomer/ts-express-boilerplate-ashes/README.md

-# 🦿 Plain Typescript Boilerplate
+# 🦿 Typescript Express Boilerplate
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Simple boilerplate consisting of Typescript code.
+Simple boilerplate consisting of Typescript code that creates a web server using Express.js

 ## Purpose

-Use this boilerplate to create simple Typescript applications without any framework dependency getting in the way.
+Use this boilerplate to create simple Web Services using Typescript without any framework dependency getting in the way.

 ## Author